seven1m/onebody/README.md

 2. Install MySQL.
 3. Install Git.
 4. Install ImageMagick.
+5. Install Node.js.
-5. `git clone git://github.com/churchio/onebody.git && cd onebody`
+6. `git clone git://github.com/churchio/onebody.git && cd onebody`
-6. `grant all on onebody_dev.* to onebody@localhost identified by 'onebody';"`
+7. `mysql -uroot -e "grant all on onebody_dev.* to onebody@localhost identified by 'onebody';"`
-7. `grant all on onebody_test.* to onebody@localhost identified by 'onebody';"`
+8. `mysql -uroot -e "grant all on onebody_test.* to onebody@localhost identified by 'onebody';"`
-8. `cp config/database.yml{.example,}`
+9. `cp config/database.yml{.example,}`
-9. `bundle install`
+10. `bundle install`
-10. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
+11. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
-11. `rake db:create db:migrate db:seed`
+12. `rake db:create db:schema:load db:seed`
-12. `rails server`
+13. `rails server`

 Now visit the site running in development mode at http://localhost:3000.